rikabi89/echo-tts-finetune/README.md

 In this example I trained arabic, but English is possible of course.
 And theory a different language.

 I am not an expert.
 This could be a bad way of doing things, test, improve etc. As such I probably can't help with any techical queries.
+ALSO I AM SORRY IF THIS DOES NOT WORK FOR YOU, BUT AT LEAST YOU HAVE AN IDEA.